Mostly Sunny With a High Near 74

 Today

-Scattered showers and thunderstorms, mainly after 3pm.
-Some of the storms could produce gusty winds and heavy rain.
+Scattered showers and thunderstorms, mainly after noon.
+Some of the storms could produce small hail, gusty winds, and heavy rain.
 Mostly sunny, with a high near 74.
-Breezy, with a light south southwest wind becoming west southwest 10 to 15 mph in the morning.
-Winds could gust as high as 23 mph.
-Chance of precipitation is 30%.
+Light and variable wind becoming southwest 8 to 13 mph in the morning.
+Winds could gust as high as 20 mph.
+Chance of precipitation is 50%.

 Tonight

-Isolated showers and thunderstorms before 9pm, then isolated showers between 9pm and midnight.
-Some of the storms could produce gusty winds and heavy rain.
-Partly cloudy, with a low around 48.
-Breezy, with a west southwest wind 11 to 16 mph becoming south 5 to 10 mph in the evening.
-Winds could gust as high as 24 mph.
-Chance of precipitation is 20%.
+Scattered showers and thunderstorms, mainly before 9pm.
+Some of the storms could produce small hail, gusty winds, and heavy rain.
+Partly cloudy, with a low around 45.
+West wind 5 to 13 mph becoming south southeast in the evening.
+Winds could gust as high as 20 mph.
+Chance of precipitation is 30%.

 Thursday

-A 30 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 75.
-Breezy, with a light and variable wind becoming south southwest 11 to 16 mph in the morning.
-Winds could gust as high as 23 mph.
+Scattered showers and thunderstorms after noon.
+Increasing clouds, with a high near 74.
+Southeast wind 6 to 14 mph becoming west southwest in the afternoon.
+Winds could gust as high as 21 mph.
+Chance of precipitation is 30%.

 Thursday Night

-A 20 percent chance of showers and thunderstorms before midnight.
-Mostly cloudy, with a low around 48.
-Breezy, with a southwest wind 6 to 15 mph becoming east southeast after midnight.
-Winds could gust as high as 23 mph.
+Isolated showers and thunderstorms before midnight.
+Partly cloudy, with a low around 46.
+West northwest wind 8 to 13 mph becoming light and variable.
+Winds could gust as high as 20 mph.
+Chance of precipitation is 20%.

 Friday

 A 30 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 76.
-Breezy, with an east wind 6 to 11 mph becoming south 15 to 20 mph in the afternoon.
-Winds could gust as high as 31 mph.
+Mostly sunny, with a high near 74.
+Breezy, with an east southeast wind 5 to 10 mph becoming south southwest 13 to 18 mph in the afternoon.
+Winds could gust as high as 28 mph.

 Friday Night